kAmal-NithisH18/Sigma-Coding-Challenge/README.md

 # Sigma-Coding-Challenge

 ## Introduction
-Welcome to the repository for the Sigma Wedge Hackathon project by Subash S. from PSG College of Technology.
+Welcome to the repository for the Sigma Wedge Hackathon.
 This project focuses on implementing financial market modeling and prediction techniques using Python.
 Below is a summary of the contents and key features of this repository.

 ## Contents
 1. **Implementation of QuantRocket**: Utilizing QuantRocket for financial data collection and analysis.